ayoayco/adv2/README.md

 # Adv2

-This is the seconde version of the home website for [Absorbing Design](http://absorbingdesign.com).
-Absorbing Design is a web development business catering to businesses, non-goverment organizations, personalities, events, and other web-based projects.
+This is the second version of the home website for [Absorbing Design](http://absorbingdesign.com), a web development business catering to businesses, non-goverment organizations, personalities, events, and other web-based projects.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.